zevbaker/Byte-me/For-Loop/Readme.md

 The sum = 410

 25. Write a program in C to display the n terms of square natural number and their sum.
-Go to the editor 1 4 9 16 ... n Terms
+1 4 9 16 ... n Terms
 Test Data :
 Input the number of terms : 5